bishop1612/.NETWebDBOperations/README.md

 # .NETWebDbConnect
-.NET core Web api to connect to databases(mysql and mongodb) and perform operations
+.NET core Web api to connect to databases(mysql and mongodb) and perform CRUD operations.